milofultz/tinybrainfans/wiki/Programming/proquints.md

 ## Using Proquints

 A 16-bit chunk of data can be represented as a proquint.
-To do this, we first have to change the number into its binary representation and then calculate the corresponding consonant (`co`) or vowel (`vo`):
+To do this, we first have to change the number into its binary representation and then calculate the corresponding consonant (`con`) or vowel (`vo`):

 ```
   0 1 2 3 4 5 6 7 8 9 A B C D E F